RHexMan/RHex/Documents/README.md

 ### Cpanm

 After the prompt copy and paste the long line below, then hit the \<return\> key: A lot of output should be generated, and sometimes nothing will seem to happen for a while, but eventually your prompt should re-appear.
 With luck there will be a message indicating success.
+This command takes so long because quite a few other modules on which the listed ones depend must also be loaded.
+The power of programs like cpanm is that they do all the dirty work for you.

 `cpanm PDL Config::General Switch Time::HiRes PadWalker Data::Dump Math::Spline Math::Round`